dgvergel/dgvergel.github.io/about.md

 ## Copyright and licensing

-1. The original content of this blog's posts is the intellectual property of its author, Daniel Gómez Vergel.
+1.Unless otherwise stated, all original textual content published in this blog's posts is © Daniel Gómez Vergel.
+All rights reserved.
 Its reproduction, distribution, modification, or public communication, in whole or in part, is prohibited without the author's prior express written consent, except where permitted by applicable law or by the permissions granted in this notice.

-2. Unless otherwise stated, the original source code created by the author and published on this blog's posts is distributed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+2. Unless otherwise stated, the original source code created by the author and published in this blog's posts is distributed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 Its use is governed by the terms of that license, which in particular require proper attribution of the code's authorship.
+This license applies only to the source code and does not automatically extend to the accompanying text, diagrams, images, or other materials.

-3. This blog uses de Minima Jekyll theme, which is third-party software distributed under the MIT License (see LICENSE.md).
+3. This blog uses the Minima Jekyll theme, which is third-party software distributed under the MIT License.
 Minima and any other third-party software or materials remain subject to their respective licenses and copyright notices.

-4. Images generated using artificial intelligence will be identified as such where appropriate.
-Their use may be subject to the licensing terms of the service provider and to applicable laws and regulations.
+4. Images generated with the assistance of artificial intelligence may be identified as such where appropriate.
+Copyright ownership, licensing, and permitted uses of such images may depend on the terms of the service provider and applicable law.

 5. Any intellectual property rights belonging to third-parties with respect to libraries, trademarks, algorithms, technologies, or any other elements mentioned in the posts remain the property of their respective owners.